abinavpp/solc-mlir-demo/solc-mlir.md

 or optimizing checked arithmetic
 (see https://github.com/matter-labs/era-solidity/blob/mlir/docs/internals/mlir/checked-arith.rst).

+We preserve the original high-level types such as arrays and structs (even though they ultimately lower to raw i256 offsets).
+This makes it possible to attach type-based alias analysis (TBAA) annotations to memory operations, enabling LLVM to reason more precisely about aliasing and apply further optimizations around memory access.
+Our intention is to introduce these annotations once we have full clarity on Solidity’s aliasing rules in the presence of inline assembly, since inline assembly can create references with different underlying types.
+In particular, we need to determine what is strictly allowed in memory-safe assembly before making non-aliasing assumptions across types.

 Then we lower to the Yul dialect, which is more or less the same Yul representation you would get from upstream solc with the options --ir or --ir-optimized when using --via-ir.